colinpannikkat/autodiff/README.md

-# Autodiff: An auto differentiation framework from scratch
+# Autodiff: An auto differentiation engine from scratch